DP1-TeamWorks/teamworks/readme.md

 - Clone the repository
 - import the maven project
 - maven install
-- execute the commnad: `./mvnw spring-boot:run`
+- execute the commnad: `./mvnw spring-boot:run` or run "PetclinicApplication"

 ### Frontend
+If you wish to modify frontend code and see changes on the fly:
 - Navigate to `/frontend/teamworks`
 - `npm install`
 - `npm run start`